Guide to Buying a Second Home in the UK

 Insurance on a second home

 Having adequate second home insurance is paramount.
-Unlike the insurance for your main residence, insuring a second property, especially if you intend to let it out or leave it vacant for periods, comes with its unique set of challenges and considerations.
+Insuring a second property can be more complex compared to insuring your main residence.
+This is especially true if you intend to rent it out or leave it vacant at times.

 1. Buildings and Contents Insurance: